-The Gucci versions of the Mullet was designed around either a very short crown with a very long ponytail that was draped across one shoulder (see above and side photos) or a spiked out version.
+The Gucci versions of the Mullet were designed around either a very short crown with a very long ponytail that was draped across one shoulder or a spiked-out version.

-Unfortunately I was not able to locate any photos from the Gucci show that showed the male Mullet haired models from the rear view.
-The best photos of the buzzed/ponytail Mullet were frontal photos which demonstrates the overall look.
+Unfortunately, I was not able to locate any photos from the Gucci show that showed the male Mullet-haired models from the rearview.

 The spiked version of the Gucci Mullet consisted of a heavily waxed, very texturized crown with a ponytail.